sct-pipeline/ukbiobank-spinalcord-csa/README.md

 ![alt text](https://user-images.githubusercontent.com/2482071/100895704-dabf4a00-348b-11eb-8b1c-67d5024bfeda.png)

 #### Upload the manually-corrected files
 A QC report of the manually correct files is created in a zip file.
-To update the database, follow this proceedure:
+To update the dataset, follow this proceedure:
 * Commit and push manually-corrected files (placed in folders under `derivatives/labels/`
 * Create a pull request and add qc zip file in the body of the PR.
 * If PR is accepted, a new release of the dataset will be created and the qc zip file will be uploaded as a release object.

 #### Re-run the analysis
-After all the necessary segmentation and labels are corrected, re-run the analysis (`sct_run_batch`command in **Usage** section).
+After all the necessary segmentation and labels are corrected, re-run the analysis (`sct_run_batch`command in **Processing** section).
 If manually-corrected files exists, they will be used intead of proceeding to automatic segmentation and labeling.
 Make sure to put the output results in another folder (flag `-path-output`) if you don't want the previous relsults to be overwritten.

 ### Statistical analysis
 #### Generate datafile: